Understanding Credit Card Terms

 The minimum payment is the smallest amount of your balance you can pay by the due date and still meet the terms of your card agreement.
 The minimum payment is just that—a minimum.
 If possible, try to pay more than the minimum.
 You will have to pay interest on any remaining balance you don't pay, so the larger the payment you make on your card the lower your interest/finances charges will be.

-Rewards programs can be one of the benefits of having a credit card, especially if you use your card often.
-With rewards cards, as you use your card, you accumulate points that can be used for different benefits such as travel, gift cards, cash back or even to make charitable donations.
+With rewards cards, as you use your card, you accumulate points that can be used for different benefits such as travel, gift cards, cash back, direct application of earnings to your bill or balance, or even to make charitable donations.

 What to Look For: